-“How much should I charge for pet sitting, dog walking, and pet care?”
+“How much should I charge for dog sitting, cat sitting, pet sitting, dog walking, and pet care?”

-This question is, by far, one of the most common we see from new pet care businesses—and for a good reason.
-Setting a fair rate for your customers and yourself is essential for a successful business.
+This question is, by far, one of the most common we see from new pet care businesses — and for a good reason.
+Setting a fair rate for your customers and yourself is essential for a successful and sustainable pet care company.
 You could have thousands of happy clients, but if you are unable to cover your expenses and create profit, your business will struggle.

-Price is often a deciding factor when clients are looking to hire a pet sitter or dog walker.
+Price is still often a deciding factor when clients are looking to hire a pet sitter or dog walker.
 It is also likely to be one of the first things that a potential client will look at when visiting your website.
-That is why you need an easy to understand pricing structure.
+That is why you need an easy to understand, fair pricing structure.

 There are several vital ingredients when deciding what to charge for pet sitting and pet care.